lorenzo-park/DocParser-serving/README.md

 # DocParser BentoML Serving
-Serving docparser for pdf parsing. **It requires python=3.6**
+Serving docparser (https://github.com/lorenzo-park/DocParser) for pdf parsing.

 ## Usage
-Please prepare two virtual environments and it is highly recommend to use Anaconda or virtualenvs, since there are conflicts.
+Please prepare **two virtual environments (each for model conversion & serving)** and it is highly recommend to use Anaconda or virtualenvs, since there are conflicts.
 In my guess, the reason is the docparser model is built and converted on `tensorflow==1.x` while bentoml is assuming to work on `tensorflow==2.x`.
 So, serving can be done in python 3.7, but model conversion should be done in python 3.6

 ### Pre-requisites - H5 Model Conversion to SavedModel format
 1. Create an environment of python 3.6 version.